 If you buy a new home or buy from a professional seller

 You must pay the GST/HST and the QST taxes on the price of the home.
-However, you can request a partial refund of these taxes from Revenu Québec.
+However, Revenu Québec can sometimes reimburse some of these taxes.
+Visit the Revenu Québec website to learn more.

 You might have to pay for other professional services as well.
 These services can be very useful and make your life easier, but they’re optional.